There are no products in your shopping cart.

 The main role of a Helpliner is to provide information and to just be there for the person on the other end of the phone.
-I had a shift the other night and all the lady wanted to do is cry, I told her that’s perfectly ok.
+I had a call one evening and all the lady wanted to do is cry, I told her that’s perfectly ok.
 You’re there for someone in that moment in whatever way they need.

 All of the volunteers on the Jo's Helpline have personal experience of cervical cancer or cervical abnormalities.
 I was the first family member of someone diagnosed to become a volunteer.
 It was a unique situation for both Jo's and myself but I had been with Maria every step of the way and at her side at every single appointment so I was as close to it as I could get.
 The Helpline is also used by mothers, partners, siblings and friends so it helps to know what it feels like to support someone affected.

 I went to my first volunteer training weekend in 2013 and I didn't know what to expect.
 On the Saturday I suddenly thought; 'what have I got myself into, can I really do this?'
 But the training was so good that by the end of the Sunday training session I just thought; 'Yes, I can do this!'

 When I first attended I didn't know anyone but the existing Helpline volunteers all look out for the new ones and the Jo's staff were lovely.
 I always make sure I go to the training weekends now, we have such a laugh, there's always someone new to talk to, you get to know people, make friends, swap ideas and best practice.
 The weekend is extremely informative and very inspiring and during my time as a Helpliner I attended four training weekends.

 Before I took my first call I had no idea what to expect.
 You have training and talk to people who have done it for a while, but until you answer that first call you have no idea what it's going to be like.
 I was always a little bit nervous because you never know who was going to call you, but in the end you know you have helped someone and hopefully they feel better.